usnistgov/oscal-xproc3/testing/house-rules.md

 # House Rules

-While not all submissions or contributions will always follow all house rules, any violations can be regarded as fair game for correction.
+While perfection is probably impossible, any violations of House Rules can be regarded as fair game for correction.

 Developers should always observe and follow the rules.
 Assessors can expect them to be followed, and make judgements accordingly.